yjhjaja/building-an-azure-data-warehouse-for-bike-share-data-analytics/README.md

 1. Analyze how much time is spent per ride
 * Based on date and time factors such as day of week and time of day
-* Based on which station is the starting and / or ending station
+* Based on which station is the starting and/or ending station
 * Based on age of the rider at time of the ride
 * Based on whether the rider is a member or a casual rider